-- > Compliance.
-Adherence to statutory provisions, internal company policies, ethical principles and our own values in order to protect the Company and its brands. - > Whistleblower system.
-The Volkswagen whistleblower system is the central point of contact for reporting potential cases of serious rule-breaking in the Volkswagen Group.
-It focuses on investigating serious infringements that could cause major damage to the Company's reputation or financial interests or that involve major breaches of the Volkswagen Group's ethical principles.

-- > Business and human rights.
-Volkswagen fully recognizes its corporate responsibility for human rights.
-We essentially orient ourselves on the UN (United Nations) Guiding Principles on Business and Human Rights that are available on the website of the UN (United Nations Global Compact), the content of which particularly relates to the Universal Declaration of Human Rights and the core conventions of the ILO (International Labor Organization) that can be accessed on the website of the ILO. - > Anti-Corruption.
-The Volkswagen Group has a zero-tolerance policy on active or passive corruption.
-This is anchored in both the Group's internal Code of Conduct and its Code of Conduct for Business Partners. - > Risk management and internal control system.
-A comprehensive risk management and internal control system (RMS/ICS) helps the Volkswagen Group deal with risks in a responsible manner.
+- > Integrity and compliance Adherence to statutory provisions, internal company policies, ethical principles and our own values in order to protect the Company and its brands. - > Whistleblower System The whistleblower system is the central point of contact for reporting cases of rule-breaking by Group employees or by direct and indirect suppliers.
+This includes white collar crimes, acts of corruption, tax offenses, environmental offenses, human rights violations, infringements of antitrust and competition legislation, money laundering and terrorism financing, breaches of product safety and licensing regulations, and serious breaches of data protection. - > Business and human rights Volkswagen fully recognizes key international conventions and declarations, particularly the International Bill of Human Rights and the Fundamental Conventions of the International Labour Organization (ILO).
+We align our business activities with the United Nations Guiding Principles on Business and Human Rights (UN Global Compact), which represent crucial pillars for our actions. - > Anti-Corruption The Volkswagen Group has a zero-tolerance policy on active or passive corruption.
+This is anchored in both the Group's internal Code of Conduct and its Code of Conduct for Business Partners. - > Risk management and internal control system A comprehensive risk management and internal control system (RMS/ICS) helps the Volkswagen Group deal with risks in a responsible manner.
 The organizational design of the Volkswagen Group's RMS/ICS is based on the internationally recognized COSO framework for enterprise risk management (COSO: Committee of Sponsoring Organizations of the Treadway Commission) and can be accessed on the COSO website.
 Uniform Group principles are used as the basis for managing risks in a transparent and appropriate manner.